 (Schedule 1) initially.
 If safety, PK, and PD data suggest a different dosing schedule should

-be evaluated, Schedule 2 or 3 (dosing every 2 weeks or every 4 weeks in a 28-day cycle,
+be evaluated, Schedule 2 and/or 3 (dosing every 2 weeks in a 28-day cycle or once a week in a

-respectively) may be conducted.
-Separate MTDs may be determined for each schedule evaluated.
+21-day cycle, respectively) may be conducted.
+Separate MTDs may be determined for each

-Dose-limiting toxicities (DLTs) will be reported during the first cycle of each schedule
+schedule evaluated.
+Dose-limiting toxicities (DLTs) will be reported during the first cycle

-(e.g., 21 days after the first dose in Cycle 1 for Schedule 1).
-Patients will be monitored
+of each schedule (e.g., 21 days after the first dose in Cycle 1 for Schedule 1).
+Patients

-for safety throughout the study.
-Dosing will continue until criteria for study drug
+will be monitored for safety throughout the study.
+Dosing will continue until criteria for

 Patients with unknown HER2 status will be consented separately in a pre-screening visit in